jordan-g/Temporal-Deep-Learning/network.md

 \end{split}
 \end{align}

 where $\bm{Y}$ are the feedback synaptic weights between the output layer and hidden layer units, and $\tilde{\bm{\psi}}^1$ are the exponentially smoothed event rates of the output layer units, computed as in equation \eqref{eqn:exponential_smoothing}.
-The hidden unit's \textit{burst probability} $p^0_j$, defined as the probability that a spike event will be a burst (rather than a single spike), is the given by applying the sigmoid function to the apical voltage:
+The hidden unit's *burst probability* $p^0_j$, defined as the probability that a spike event will be a burst (rather than a single spike), is the given by applying the sigmoid function to the apical voltage:

 \begin{align}
 \begin{split}